sbou88/FakeWifi/README.md

 With this you can for instance access wifi-only features while on 3g/Ethernet, etc.

-Tested on Android 4 (KitKat) and 6 (Marshmallow).
+Tested on Android 9.

 No app is faked by default.
-Open FakeWifiConnection app to enable/disable hack (master switch) and select which apps to fake.
+Open WifiFaker app to enable/disable hack (master switch) and select which apps to fake.

 Install
 -------
 Prerequisites: *Xposed Framework.*

-- Install [Fake Wifi from Google Play](https://play.google.com/store/apps/details?id=eu.chylek.adam.fakewifi) or build and install from source.
+- Build and install from source.
 - Open Xposed Installer->Modules, tick Fake Wifi
 - Reboot
 - Open Fake Wifi app to change settings.